 |Links||Get from eBay: Click Here|

-Bare basics – Box and light.
+Bare basics – Has a box, light, and instruction manual.

-Hard to break.
+Plastic, but hard to break.

 Warm and cool lights, RGB lights.